 Comparisons.
 Morphological data for species comparisons were obtained from Wood et al. (2008) and Wilkinson et al. (2012).
 Ansonia lumut shares phylogenetic affinity with three other Peninsular Malaysian species, A. malayana, A. penangensis, and A. jeetsukumarani but can be morphologically distinguished from them by the absence of a light interscapular spot (vs. present in A. malayana, A. penangensis, and A. jeetsukumarani), dorsum with greenish-yellow reticulations (vs. orange hourglass-shaped lines in A. malayana, almost uniform black in A. penangensis, and A. jeetsukumarani), large, yellow rictal tubercle (vs. whitish in A. malayana, A. penangensis, and A. jeetsukumarani), and yellow cross-bars on limbs (vs. orange in A. malayana, A. penangensis, and A. jeetsukumarani).
-On the Malay Peninsula and Indochina, it differs from A. latiffi by smaller body size in males (vs. SVL 34.1–38.2 mm) and females (vs. SVL 50.5–50.7 mm), first finger shorter than second (vs. first finger reaching tip of second), absence of tarsal ridge (vs. presence), dorsum blackish with greenish-yellow reticulations (vs. almost uniform brown), presence of large, yellow rictal tubercle (vs. absence), and yellow crossbars on limbs (vs. pale orange); from A. latirostra by the absence of interorbital ridges (vs. present), no rictal gland (vs. present), and greenish-yellow reticulations on dorsum (vs. almost uniform black); from A. tiomanica by smaller body size in males (vs. SVL 31.2 mm) and females (vs. SVL 38.4 mm), and greenish-yellow reticulations on dorsum (vs. yellow spots); from A. endauensis by bigger body size in males (vs. SVL 17.4 mm) and females (vs. SVL 28.5), dorsum blackish with greenish-yellow reticulations (vs. almost uniform black), and yellow crossbars on limbs (vs. orange); from A. siamensis by smaller body size in males (vs. SVL 28.0 mm) and females (vs. SVL 35.0 mm), finger tips not expanded into discs (vs. expanded into distinct discs), distinct dorsal tubercles (vs. reduced or absent), presence of large, yellow rictal tubercle (vs. absence), and slightly less than two phalanges free of web on fifth toe (vs. one phalanx free); from A. kraensis by the absence of a light interscapular spot (vs. present), presence of large, yellow rictal tubercle (vs. absence); slightly less than two phalanges free of web on fifth toe (vs. half phalanx free), dorsum with greenish-yellow reticulations (vs. dorsum brown with darker hourglass-shaped pattern), and venter light gray with fine, white spots (vs. dark brown with distinct, white reticulations); from A. inthanon by larger body size in females (vs. SVL 23.3–25.2 mm), absence of light, interscapular spot (vs. presence), presence of large, yellow tubercle (vs. absence), dorsum blackish with greenish-yellow reticulations (vs. brown with lighter, indistinct markings), presence of dorsolateral row of enlarged tubercles (vs. absence), slightly less than two phalanges free of web on fifth toe (vs. one phalanx free), and venter light gray with fine, white spots (vs. brown with bright yellow blotches); from A. thinthinae by the absence of a light patch below eye (vs. presence), absence of light interscapular spot (vs. presence), dorsum black with greenish-yellow reticulations (vs. dark brown, lacking distinct markings), slightly less than two phalanges free of web on fifth toe (vs. half phalanx free), venter light gray with fine, white spots (vs. dark brown with yellow reticulations), and males with nuptial pads on first finger (vs. nuptial pad covering first and second fingers).
+On the Thai-Malay Peninsula and Indochina, it differs from A. latiffi by smaller body size in males (vs. SVL 34.1–38.2 mm) and females (vs. SVL 50.5–50.7 mm), first finger shorter than second (vs. first finger reaching tip of second), absence of tarsal ridge (vs. presence), dorsum blackish with greenish-yellow reticulations (vs. almost uniform brown), presence of large, yellow rictal tubercle (vs. absence), and yellow crossbars on limbs (vs. pale orange); from A. latirostra by the absence of interorbital ridges (vs. present), no rictal gland (vs. present), and greenish-yellow reticulations on dorsum (vs. almost uniform black); from A. tiomanica by smaller body size in males (vs. SVL 31.2 mm) and females (vs. SVL 38.4 mm), and greenish-yellow reticulations on dorsum (vs. yellow spots); from A. endauensis by bigger body size in males (vs. SVL 17.4 mm) and females (vs. SVL 28.5), dorsum blackish with greenish-yellow reticulations (vs. almost uniform black), and yellow crossbars on limbs (vs. orange); from A. siamensis by smaller body size in males (vs. SVL 28.0 mm) and females (vs. SVL 35.0 mm), finger tips not expanded into discs (vs. expanded into distinct discs), distinct dorsal tubercles (vs. reduced or absent), presence of large, yellow rictal tubercle (vs. absence), and slightly less than two phalanges free of web on fifth toe (vs. one phalanx free); from A. kraensis by the absence of a light interscapular spot (vs. present), presence of large, yellow rictal tubercle (vs. absence); slightly less than two phalanges free of web on fifth toe (vs. half phalanx free), dorsum with greenish-yellow reticulations (vs. dorsum brown with darker hourglass-shaped pattern), and venter light gray with fine, white spots (vs. dark brown with distinct, white reticulations); from A. inthanon by larger body size in females (vs. SVL 23.3–25.2 mm), absence of light, interscapular spot (vs. presence), presence of large, yellow tubercle (vs. absence), dorsum blackish with greenish-yellow reticulations (vs. brown with lighter, indistinct markings), presence of dorsolateral row of enlarged tubercles (vs. absence), slightly less than two phalanges free of web on fifth toe (vs. one phalanx free), and venter light gray with fine, white spots (vs. brown with bright yellow blotches); from A. thinthinae by the absence of a light patch below eye (vs. presence), absence of light interscapular spot (vs. presence), dorsum black with greenish-yellow reticulations (vs. dark brown, lacking distinct markings), slightly less than two phalanges free of web on fifth toe (vs. half phalanx free), venter light gray with fine, white spots (vs. dark brown with yellow reticulations), and males with nuptial pads on first finger (vs. nuptial pad covering first and second fingers).
 Differences between the new species and other geographically and phylogenetically distant congeners are summarized in Wood et al. (2008: Table 1).